qmk/qmk_firmware/docs/contributing.md

 To maintain a clear vision of how things are laid out in QMK we try to plan out refactors in-depth and have a collaborator make the changes.
 If you have an idea for refactoring, or suggestions, [open an issue](https://github.com/qmk/qmk_firmware/issues), we'd love to talk about how QMK can be improved.

-# What does the Code of Conduct mean for me?
+# What Does the Code of Conduct Mean for Me?

 Our [Code of Conduct](https://github.com/qmk/qmk_firmware/blob/master/CODE_OF_CONDUCT.md) means that you are responsible for treating everyone on the project with respect and courtesy regardless of their identity.
 If you are the victim of any inappropriate behavior or comments as described in our Code of Conduct, we are here for you and will do the best to ensure that the abuser is reprimanded appropriately, per our code.